awsdocs/amazon-emr-management-guide/doc_source/emr-emrfs-iam-roles.md

 ## Configure Roles<a name="emr-emrfs-iam-roles-role-configuration"></a>

 Before you set up a security configuration with IAM roles for EMRFS, plan and create the roles and permission policies to attach to the roles\.
 For more information, see [How Do Roles for EC2 Instances Work?](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.
 When creating permissions policies, we recommend that you start with the managed policy attached to the default EMR role for EC2, and then edit this policy according to your requirements\.
-The default role is `EMR_EC2_DefaultRole`, and the default managed policy to edit is `AmazonElasticMapReduceforEC2Role`\.
+The default role name is `EMR_EC2_DefaultRole`, and the default managed policy to edit is `AmazonElasticMapReduceforEC2Role`\.
 For more information, see [Service Role for Cluster EC2 Instances \(EC2 Instance Profile\)](emr-iam-role-for-ec2.md)\.

 ### Updating Trust Policies for Assume Role Permissions<a name="emr-emrfs-iam-role-trust-policy"></a>